Azure/opendigitaltwins-tools/SmartPlaces.Facilities/README.md

 1. Update the Assembly Version and Package Version in the csproj as appropriate.
 The projects use [Semantic Versioning](https://semver.org/), so please follow the semantic versioning guidelines when updating.
 2. Add Unit tests for any new features you add or bugs you fix
 3. Ensure the documentation for the lib is up to date
-4. Upon completion of the pull request, sent a note to [smartplaces@microsoft.com](mailto:smartplaces@microsoft.com) to request that they publish the latest version of the Nuget packages.
+4. Upon completion of the pull request, sent a note to [smartplacesupport@microsoft.com](mailto:smartplacessupport@microsoft.com) to request that they publish the latest version of the Nuget packages.
 Response times should be under 2 business days.
-5. If you are updating a low level project that one of the other projects depend upon through a nuget reference, you will need to do 2 PRs: one for the low level package, and one for the lib referencing the updated package.
+5. If you are updating a low level project that one of the other projects depend upon through a Nuget package reference, you will need to do 2 PRs: one for the low level package, and one for the lib referencing the updated package.
 Note that the second pull request will not succeed until step 4 above is completed by the Smart Places team.

 ### Local Testing